10 Fall Yard Maintenance Tips You’ll Wish You Knew Sooner

 - Wear leather gloves to decrease vibration-induced hand and finger numbness and tingling.

 - Wear hearing protection.
-Newer leaf blowers are usually rated below 75 decibels, but that’s based on the noise level 50 feet away from the machine.
+Newer leaf blowers are usually rated below 75 decibels, but that’s based on the noise level 15 metres away from the machine.
 The noise level right at the machine can easily approach 100 decibels — high enough to cause permanent hearing loss.
+(Here are the signs of hearing loss you might be ignoring.)

 - Wear eye protection and a dust respirator when shredding dry leaves and emptying the shoulder bag—shredding kicks up a lot of dust.